ducakar/TextureReplacer/README.md

 Special thanks to:

+* RangeMachine for contributing reflection shaders and maintaing the mod in my absence.
 * rbray89 who contributed a reflective visor shader and for Active Texture Management and Visual Enhancements where some code has been borrowed from,
 * Tingle for Universe Replacer; studying his code helped me a lot while